javascript-obfuscator/javascript-obfuscator/README.md

 ### `unicodeArray`
 Type: `boolean` Default: `true`

-Put all literal strings into an array and replace every literal string by an array call.
+Removes string literals and place them in a special array.
+For instance the string `"Hello World"` in `var m = "Hello World";` will be replaced with something like `var m = _0x12c456[0x1];`

 ### `unicodeArrayThreshold`
 Type: `number` Default: `0.8` Min: `0` Max: `1`

 ##### :warning: `unicodeArray` option must be enabled

-The probability that the literal string will be inserted into `unicodeArray`.
+You can use this setting to adjust the probability (from 0 to 1) that a string literal will be inserted into the `unicodeArray`.

-Use this option for huge source code size, because many calls to `unicodeArray` will slow down code performance.
+This setting is useful with large code size because repeatdely calls to the `Unicode Array` function can slow down your code.

 `unicodeArrayThreshold: 0` equals to `unicodeArray: false`.